-Join us for an evening of conversation with artists Su Yu-Hsien and Cici Wu, moderated by Howie Chen.
-The discussion will focus on the two artists’ works currently on view at Triangle, touching upon a range of questions: What are the particular urgencies for Su and Wu to use the past as material, reference, and structure for new artistic production?
+A conversation with artists Su Yu-Hsien and Cici Wu, moderated by Howie Chen.
+The discussion focused on the two artists’ works currently on view at Triangle, touching upon a range of questions: What are the particular urgencies for Su and Wu to use the past as material, reference, and structure for new artistic production?
 How does reconstruction connect a specific history to the present in meaningful ways?
 How does this practice differ from earlier cinematic and conceptual manifestations around the turn of the millennium?
 What are the particular formalisms of this practice and how much does it rely on re-presentation and the weight of the original material?

 This public program is part of A Disappearing Act (Feb 16 – Feb 27, 2017), an exhibition developed from archival research in an effort to reconstruct historical works that were either lost, fragmented, never realized, or inherently ephemeral.

 Howie CHEN is a New York–based curator engaged in collaborative art production and research.
 His curatorial and institutional experience includes the Whitney Museum of American Art and MoMA PS1.
 He is a founder of Dispatch, a NYC curatorial production office and JEQU, a research project to assess how sociological and cultural economic approaches to art world debates can augment artistic critique.
 In 2003, with artist Mika Tajima, he formed New Humans, a moniker for collaborations with musicians, artists and designers that was included in the 2008 Whitney Biennial and has undertaken projects at SFMOMA and South London Gallery.
 Publications include IRL (Primary Information) and Transformers (Badlands Unlimited).